 Have you been worried about which balance bike to select from the variety in the market?
 Do you want your kid to have a balance bike that is not only beautifully simple but also safe and more practical?
 Let your worry subside!

-A variety of the bikes fit different children of different age-groups.
+A variety of bikes fit different children of different age groups.
 However, we bring to you a few rules that you need to adhere to while choosing the most ideal balance bike for your child.
 Take heed and go through the rules so that you pursue the best for your beloved.

 Guides to Buying A Balance Bike

 1- Check the Quality

 Before you make a hasty decision, ensure that you have checked the frame of the bike.
 Is it made of high-quality materials such as steel or aluminum?
 Most other materials are not quite advisable to use because they may not be as sturdy as you expect and probably not fit your expectation.
 The steel frame holds more weight but they have a propensity to rust.

 The other thing to note is aluminum has a low weight limit and composite bikes may not have the ability to adjust the height.
 Therefore, always select a bike that combines the best of each version.

 Before you purchase a balance bike for your toddler, check the height of the seat.
 Is it easily adjustable?
 Can your child be able to use the bike for a long period of time?
 Wooden bikes do not have the ability to adjust the height which makes you pull down that category!